deepmodeling/tutorials/source/Tutorials/DP-GEN/learnDoc/DP-GEN_handson.md

 - System and data: used to specify the atom types, initial data, etc.
 - Training: mainly used to specify tasks in the training step；
-- Exploration: mainly used to specify tasks in the labeling step；
+- Exploration: mainly used to specify tasks in the Exploration step；
 - Labeling: mainly used to specify tasks in the labeling step.

 Here we introduce the main keywords in param.json, taking a gas-phase methane molecule as an example.